guylapid/greengen/README.md

 def log(stuff):
-    # This is the only place in the entire code where we use "yield".
+    # This is the only place in the entire code where we need to be aware of the fact that we are inside a generator.
     # This will directly yield the log as the next item in the outer generator ("do_business_logic_and_yield_logs")
     greengen.yield_({'message': str(stuff), 'timestamp': time.time()})